orlarey/ondemand-ifc22-slides/Instructions.md

 # Time reference

-A _time reference_ is a non empty list of clock signals that indicates when an instruction should be executed.
+A _time reference_ is a non-empty list of clock signals that indicates when an instruction should be executed.

 ## Definition
 $$